 The Elizabeth line is part of the UK’s plan to help meet London’s growing population, which is expected to reach 10 million by 2030.
 It will increase central London’s rail capacity by 10 per cent, the largest single increase in the capital’s transport capacity in over 70 years.

-The net economic benefit of Crossrail is substantial.
-From the jobs created during construction and operation and time saved by improved transport connections to the enhanced accessibility the line brings to millions of people, the project is estimated to generate at least £42 billion for the UK economy.
+The net economic benefit of the Elizabeth line is substantial.
+From the jobs created during construction and operation and time saved by improved transport connections to the enhanced accessibility the line brings to millions of people, the Crossrail project is estimated to generate at least £42 billion for the UK economy.

 Enhancing local communities